weaveworks/weave/README.md

 ## Building

 (NB.
-This is only necessary if you want to work on weave.)
+This is only necessary if you want to work on weave.
+Also, these instructions have only been tested on Ubuntu.)

 To build weave you need `libpcap-dev` and `docker` installed.